chrisclark/blog/content/llm-powered-django-admin-fields.md

 ![llm-django-prompt-admin]({static}/images/gpt-django-prompt-admin.png)

-There is a bit of magic to the "key" value, which maps to a hard-coded value on a class that knows to how to inject the proper contextual data for a given prompt.
+There is a bit of magic to the "key" value, which maps to a hard-coded value on a class that knows how to inject the proper contextual data for a given prompt.
 For example, the prompt in the screenshot above needs to know how to get `product_json`.
 So we write a little class that can provide that data (one class for each prompt):

 ```python